Have a stage manager / organiser

 If you can, use a good video projector.
 If you do use a video projector and it’s not a very modern one, you’ll need to make sure the lighting is very dim otherwise the picture may not be very clear.

 Feeling more adventurous?
-Mix live video feeds and computer visuals via a special video mixer - like the Edirol ED4 or video software on a computer.
+Mix live video feeds and computer visuals via a special video mixer or video software on a computer.
+Both expensive.

 When you’re not playing any specific visuals, use things like iTunes visuals in the background.

-Again, we now have stuff committed to DVD, with DVD backup - this is scripted, with words, timed and professionally created.
+Again, we now have stuff committed to DVD or hard drive, with words, timed and professionally created.
 It may take time to get to this stage but keep on going and learning.

 If you intend to film the event a few pointers.
 Firstly, have more than one camera if possible, from different angles.
-If you intend to have a roving camera on the night, make sure the person filming is in black and doesn't get in the way of people enjoying themselves or worshipping.
+If you intend to have a roving camera on the night, make sure the person filming is in black and doesn’t get in the way of people enjoying themselves or worshipping.
 Be careful filming if there are children involved.
 Second, plan your camera shots before.
 This may entail scripting camera shots.
 Third, train anyone doing camera work to not zoom in and out all day or mess with the focus or effects.
-Fourth, get a decent tripod - expect to pay £80 (but up to £300).
+Fourth, get a decent tripod and don’t pay less than around £100.
 Some cheap stands make panning very jerky and noisy.
-We now use uncompressed high end DV - with increasingly specialist cameras.
+Use as high quality equipment and settings as you can.